LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 - **LiveEngage account** information (account ID and login credentials), messaging enabled, and the mobile app configured.
   <div class="notice">If you don't know your account information, you can get it from your LivePerson account team.</div>
 - **Version 3.5.1 and newer**
-    - XCode 10 or newer
+    - Xcode 10 or newer
     - Swift 4.2.1 (swiftlang-1000.11.42 clang-1000.11.45.1), or Objective-C
 - **Version ~3.4**
     - Xcode 10 or newer
     - Swift version 4.2 (swiftlang-1000.11.37.1 clang-1000.11.45.1) or Objective-C
 - **Version ~3.3**
-    - XCode 10 or newer
+    - Xcode 10 or newer
     - Swift version 4.2 (swiftlang-1000.11.37.1 clang-1000.11.45.1), or Objective-C
 - **Version 3.1.1 - 3.3.0**
-    - XCode 9.3 or newer
+    - Xcode 9.3 or newer
     - Swift 4.1 or newer, or Objective-C
 - **Version 3.1 and older**
-    - XCode 9.2 or older
+    - Xcode 9.2 or older
     - Swift 4.0 or older, or Objective-C